November 18 in History

 1970 – Linus Pauling declared that large doses of Vitamin C could ward off the common cold.

-1978 – In Jonestown, Guyana, 918 members of Peoples Temple were murdered and/or committed suicide under leadership of cult leader Jim Jones.
-The bodies of over 400 of those who died are buried in a mass-grave at Evergreen Cemetery in Oakland, California.
+1978 – In Jonestown, Guyana, 918 members of Peoples Temple were murdered and/or committed suicide under the leadership of cult leader Jim Jones.
+The bodies of over 400 of those who died are buried in a mass grave at Evergreen Cemetery in Oakland, California.

 1982 – Yentl, Amityville 3-d and A Christmas Story were released in US theaters.

 1985 – Sesame Street’s Elmo was introduced.
-He was usually puppeteered by Kevin Clash.
+Kevin Clash usually puppeteered him.
 Since Clash’s controversial resignation in late 2012, he has been puppeteered by Ryan Dillon.

 1992- The Seinfeld episode titled The Contest was broadcast.
-It was a controversial episode which later won an Emmy and was named the number one episode of all time by TV Guide magazine.
+It was a controversial episode that later won an Emmy and was named the number one episode of all time by TV Guide magazine.

 1993 – WWF boss Vince McMahon was charged with steroid distribution.

-1993 – The North American Free Trade Agreement (NAFTA) was approved by the House of Representatives.
+1993 – The House approved the North American Free Trade Agreement (NAFTA) of Representatives.

 1999 – 12 people were killed and 27 injured at Texas A&M University when a massive bonfire under construction collapsed.